Ármin Bansar (Software Engineer)

-On our plate today: The art of balancing security and usability.
+The art of balancing application security and usability.

 Security and usability

-If the usability of security features in your application is weak, users will try to avoid or bypass them.
+If the usability of application security features is weak, users will try to avoid or bypass them.

 - Giving users too many options will confuse them and developers as well.
 For example, when offering to set a session timeout, according to a calendar schedule (by hours or months), the level of security will be significantly different for each user.